lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 28 May 1795 - House of Commons resolves that on 8 June 1795 a Committee of the whole House will consider the said accounts & papers

+8 June 1795 - unrelatedly, Mr. Hobart presents “a Bill for allowing further Time for the Payment of the Drawback on *China* Ware, imported by the *East India* Company before the 1^st^ day of April 1795”

+Also, deferred “the Bill for allowing, for a Time to be limited, the Importation of Goods from *India* and *China*, and other Parts within the Limits of the exclusive Trade of the *East India* company, in shops not of *British*-built, nor registered as such”

+Then they created a tax on carts, and made a committee “to consider further of Ways and Means for raising the Supply granted to His Majesty”

+There is discussion and voting about funding the Prince of Wales’ debts from the duchy of Cornwall --- but the vote fails.
+(The previous session there was a yes vote to increase his income by reducing useless places)

+Then they talk about lending money to the emperor of Germany, and establishing a jointure for the Princess of Wales...

+10 June 1795 - the topic seems to have been dropped?
+I can’t find the further discussion of it